Long Timber Tor, Mary Tavy Rock

 Longtimber Tor is a large, aptly named outcrop.
 Oak and beech have taken a shine to it, invading its nooks and crannies to grow all over.
 Its darker north face is finished in soft moss.
 The River Tavy beside the outcrop is a lovely place for a wild swim and a picnic.

-Longtimber Tor was described by William Crossing, in his Guide to Dartmoor, as; "Bearing no small resemblance to the keep of a ruined castle."
-This is certainly true, but the castle has been all but cloaked within vegetation, including some fine oak.
+Later in his Guide to Dartmoor, the same author describes the appearance of the tor as; "Bearing no small resemblance to the keep of a ruined castle."
+This is certainly true, but the castle has been all but cloaked with vegetation, including some fine oak.
 If the rock is dry, you can make it to the top, looking down through the oak foliage you get a real feel of being high up within the canopy.